Ready-to-use Vial, Cartridge and Syringe Filling Machines

 From product development to commercial filling

-Aseptic filling machines from groninger process pre-sterilized glass and polymer objects from almost all suppliers.
+Our GMP compliant aseptic filling machines have the ability to process pre-sterilized glass and polymer objects from a vast range of suppliers.
 A format changeover is possible without the use of any tools and thus creates only minimal set-up work, this shortens the downtime and enables maximum flexibility in aseptic processing.
-The areas of application inside the pharmaceutical industry are diverse: from CDMOs and Biologics up to Cell and Gene Therapies.
+The automated syringe fillers from groninger are suitable for a diverse range of applications within the pharmaceutical industry, from start-ups to CDMOs and big pharma.
+Whether you're producing small batches of specialty drugs or high-volume products for mass distribution, groninger's machines can help you streamline your pharmaceutical production process, reduce waste, and ensure consistent and accurate dosages every time.

-Unlike to our vial filling machines the nested RTU containers are brought to the filler in the clean room, single or double bags, and is unpacked there using a semi or fully automated procedure.
+Unlike to our vial filling machines the nested RTU containers are brought to the filler in the clean room, in single or double bags, where they are unpacked in a semi or fully process.
 There are two main approaches for transferring the nested material into the aseptic area.
-The first option is outside decontamination with E-Beam, or by using H2O2.
+The first option is outside decontamination with E-Beam or by using H2O2.
 The other option is the no-touch transfer (NTT).
-In recent years, however, the no-touch transfer has slowly gained market share with small batch up to high-speed applications.

-Steps of our RTU vial, cartridge and syringe filling machines
+Steps of our automated syringe filling machines as well as for vials and cartridges

 Infeed